Precise Reasoning About Container-Internal Pointers with Logical Pinning: Case Studies

 Records serve as a fundamental abstraction for defining containers in our approach.
-Recall the list representation predicate \(\listRbb\) (defined in \cref{sec:containers-with-borrowable-subparts}), its non-empty case can be encoded as a record with two fields:
+Recall the list representation predicate \(\reprListS\) (\cref{model:borrowable-containers}), its non-empty case can be encoded as a record with two fields: {\recordListTight{R}{x}{\ibReprR{\reprList}{R}}{l}}

 where \(\offset{\fieldname{elem}}\) is \(0\), \(\offset{\fieldname{next}}\) is \(1\).

 We add the following notations as syntactic sugar for field access and exposing field location: